MesoCodes/BigDataandDataScienceProjectsPythonMLAI/README.md

 Assignment 3 (and A3Part2): Used pandas to examine dataset and extract different categories of values.
 Used pyspark create dataframe and filter data.

 Assignment 4 (A4): Used numpy and matplotlib to do polynomial regression.

+Assignment 5 (A5P1, A5P2): Used matplotlib to plot ROC curve and pytorch to train with MNIST dataset.